surajsharma286/java-design-principles/design-patterns/README.md

 Abstract factory lets you create a Petrol Factory or an Electric Factory.
 Petrol factory will produce Petrol cars and Electric factory will produce Electric cars.
 #### Code Demonstration
-* com.suraj.abstractfactory package has 2 Factory classes for assembling Electric cars and Petrol Cars.
+* com.suraj.creational.abstractfactory package has 2 Factory classes for assembling Electric cars and Petrol Cars.
 * FactoryProducer class create the Car factory based on the Type of factory.